miklevin/MikeLev.in/_posts/2025-05-23-fasthtml-htmx-python-endpoints.md

 We don't want to always make them have to surf to that location.
-I mean it's cool and everything that you can with a localhost app like this, but also the FastHTML server should be able let you "download" (albeit from your own machine already — haha!) into your browser's default downloads directory.
+I mean it's cool and everything that you can with a localhost app like this, but also the FastHTML server should be able let you "download" (albeit from your own machine already — ahaha!) into your browser's default downloads directory.

 ### The Critical Role of HTTP Response Headers